Best Procurement Internal Collaboration Project of the Year

 Entry is by a 5 A4 page submission; the judges will be looking for a clear plan and evidence that it is delivering on core objectives, paying particular attention to the criteria listed below.

-Background: Please provide a brief background of the departments or organisations involved, project or initiative collaborated on, key team members including skills and expertise and the project budget and timeline.
+Background: Please provide a brief background of the departments or organisations involved, the procurement project or initiative collaborated on, key team members including skills and expertise and the project budget and timeline.

 Collaboration: Outline how collaboration was successfully embedded into the procurement challenge, including details of initiative, leadership and creativity shown by team members

-Execution & Challenges: Describe how the brief was fulfilled, including any challenges faced and how the team worked together to overcome them.
+Execution & Challenges: Describe how the brief was fulfilled using a clear execution plan, detailing key milestones and high level actions, and including any challenges faced and how the team worked together to overcome them.

 Outcomes & Results: Summarise the outcomes of the project, detailing how collaboration successfully influenced the outcome.